Policy Evaluation in Continuous MDPs with Efficient Kernelized Gradient Temporal Difference: Convergence Analysis

-Proofs are given in Appendices \ref{apx_assumptions} - \ref{apx_theorem_convergence_wp1}.
-Theorem \ref{theorem:convergence_wp1} states that the value functions generated by Algorithm \ref{alg:pkgtd} converge almost surely to the optimal $V^*$ defined by \eqref{eq:main_prob}.
-With regularizer $\lambda$ made arbitrarily small but nonzero, using a universal kernel (e.g., a Gaussian), $V_t$ converges arbitrarily close to a function satisfying Bellman's equation in \emph{infinite MDPs} \eqref{eq:bellman_operator_v}.
-This is the first guarantee w.p.1 for a true stochastic descent method with an infinitely and nonlinearly parameterized value function.
+The proof is given in Appendix \ref{apx_theorem_convergence_wp1}.
+Theorem \ref{theorem:convergence_wp1} states that the value functions generated by Algorithm \ref{alg:pkgtd} converge a.s. to the optimal $V^*$ defined by \eqref{eq:main_prob}. {With regularizer $\lambda$ made small but nonzero, using a universal kernel (e.g., a Gaussian), $V_t$ converges close to a function satisfying Bellman's equation in \emph{infinite MDPs} \eqref{eq:bellman_operator_v}.
+By decreasing the regularizer, limiting solutions close in on those which satisfy Bellman's equation, though precise notions of closeness require continuity which is difficult to verify, given an arbitrary bounded reward. }This is the first guarantee w.p.1 for a true stochastic descent method with an infinitely and nonlinearly parameterized value function.
 Theorem \ref{theorem:convergence_wp1} requires attenuating step-sizes such that the stochastic approximation error approaches null.
-In contrast, constant learning rates allow for the perpetual revision of the value function estimates without diminishing algorithm adaptivity, motivating the following result.
+In contrast, constant learning rates allow for maintaining algorithm adaptivity, motivating the following result.